techiediaries/angular-routing-demo/README.md

-# AngularRoutingDemo
+# Angular 7 Routing Demo and Example

+Learn about Angular routing in Angular 7 from this tutorial: [Angular Router Tutorial: Learn Angular 7|6 Routing & Navigation by Example](https://www.techiediaries.com/angular-router)

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.
+> This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.1.

 ## Development server